I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_generic_error.md

 A <a href="..\ntddk\ne-ntddk-_whea_error_severity.md">WHEA_ERROR_SEVERITY</a>-typed value that indicates the severity of the error condition.

-`RawDataLength`

-The length, in bytes, of the raw error data that is located at the offset specified in the <b>RawDataOffset</b> member.

-`RawDataOffset`
+`Data`

-The offset, in bytes, from the beginning of the WHEA_GENERIC_ERROR structure to the beginning of the raw error data.
+A variable-sized buffer that contains the error data from the generic error source.
+This buffer contains the generic error status block followed by the raw error data.

 ## Remarks
 A generic error source is described by a <a href="..\ntddk\ns-ntddk-_whea_generic_error_descriptor.md">WHEA_GENERIC_ERROR_DESCRIPTOR</a> structure.
 The <b>ErrStatusAddress</b> member of the WHEA_GENERIC_ERROR_DESCRIPTOR structure points to a register that contains the physical address of a WHEA_GENERIC_ERROR structure in firmware reserved memory.
 This WHEA_GENERIC_ERROR structure contains the error status data for the generic error source.